 Even the most prudent investor can only control so much.
 When weighing the tax implications of a traditional versus a Roth account, external factors inevitably come into play.
 In this case the real question is: What will happen with tax rates at the national, state, and local levels?

 The federal debt

-, which recently surpassed $15 trillion, is now as large as the entire U.S. economy, ratcheting up pressure on leaders in Washington to address the problem.
+, which recently surpassed $15 trillion, is now nearly as large as the entire U.S. economy, ratcheting up pressure on leaders in Washington to address the problem.
 Some analysts see higher taxes as inevitable.